jiwen624/logspout/README.md

 And many others.

+### TODO List

+There are a couple of new features on the roadmap now.

 ### How To Use

 A simple way to use it is through Docker, in just a few steps: